evgenyb/evgenyb.github.io/_posts/2025-05-25-use-deployment-scripts-and-nat-gateway-for-connectivity-testing.md

 # The challenge

 There will be 16 new IP addresses that need to be whitelisted by partners and we need a way to test that `each` partner actually whitelisted `all` new IP addresses.
-So, we need to setup a soft of lab environment where we can:
+So, we need to setup a sort of lab environment where we can:
 - configure outbound traffic to be routed through one specified IP address
 - execute TCP test towards each partner IP / FQDN at the specified port(s)
 - run these tests automatically every day/week/month and generate report showing whitelisting progress